jojokarlin/Git_DRI_Jan_2017/outline.md

 Make local changes, track them, and push them to a remote repo on GitHub.

 #### [Git for Collaboration](gitpull.md)
-Make a copy of a repo, and pulling it to your computer to edit locally.
+Make a copy of a repo, and pull it to your computer to edit locally.

 #### [Summary](summary.md)
 Review what we've learned in this workshop.